Evidential Reconfiguration as Bayesian Confirmation For Dark Matter in 1974: How Existing Data Become Evidence in New Structures: Constraints and the mass deficit

+Against this background, two research groups independently arrived at similar proposals in 1974. \cite{ostriker_size_1974} and \cite{einasto_dynamic_1974} looked to galactic astronomy for a common dynamical account of missing mass on galactic and cluster scales, with downstream implications for the cosmic mass budget.
+The emphasis, however, was not symmetric: \cite{ostriker_size_1974} foreground cosmological density and closure considerations from the outset, while \cite{einasto_dynamic_1974} foreground the cluster virial mass discrepancy and treat massive coronas as a way to reduce it \citep[310]{einasto_dynamic_1974}.
+They did so by drawing on two kinds of phenomena that were already well known, but typically treated as separate research problems.
+The separation was not primarily chronological but disciplinary.
+The phenomena were investigated in different contexts, with different methods and uncertainties, and there was no stable, widely endorsed view that they should bear on the same hypothesis in tandem.

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item \emph{Galaxy dynamics}.
-Thanks to radio observations (21-cm hydrogen line), astronomers could measure the rotation speeds of spiral galaxies out to radii well beyond the visible stellar disk.
-By the early 1970s, abundant galaxy rotation curve data were available.
-Expectations, based on Keplerian dynamics, were that rotation speeds should decrease with radius (a sloping curve) once beyond most of the galaxy's light (see Figure~\ref{fig-rotcurves} adapted from Roberts \& Rots (\citeproc{ref-roberts_comparison_1973}{1973})).
-Empirically, however, many spiral galaxies showed approximately flat rotation curves --- indicating that mass continues to increase with radius (or at least does not drop off), as if each galaxy sits inside an extended massive halo. \item \emph{Galaxy cluster dynamics}.
-Here, too, the data were long-standing: since Zwicky's time, various studies (e.g., Shapiro (\citeproc{ref-shapiro_density_1971}{1971})) had measured the velocities and mass-to-light ratios of galaxies in clusters, consistently finding that clusters appeared to contain far too little visible mass to be gravitationally bound.
-In other words, clusters exhibited a `missing mass' problem analogous to galaxies. \end{enumerate}
+\begin{enumerate} \item Galaxy dynamics.\\ Thanks to radio observations of the 21-cm hydrogen line, astronomers could measure rotation speeds of spiral galaxies out to radii well beyond the visible stellar disk.
+By the early 1970s, abundant rotation-curve data were available.
+Expectations based on Keplerian dynamics were that rotation speeds should decrease with radius once beyond most of the galaxy’s light (see \cref{fig-rotationcurves}, reconstructed from the original plot in \cite{roberts_comparison_1973}).
+Empirically, however, many spiral galaxies showed approximately flat rotation curves.
+This behavior is consistent with additional gravitating mass at large radii, but it was not automatically decisive for any single ontological conclusion.
+In practice, these results were often treated as local anomalies, whose significance depended on auxiliary assumptions in astronomy about tracer populations, mass-to-light ratios, gas distributions, and dynamical modeling.